OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Advanced-Network-Diagnostic-Commands.md

 Example: `nslookup google.com`
 <br>

-10. On Ubuntu-CLI-1 use `nslookup` for each of the following host names:
+10. On Windows use `nslookup` for each of the following host names:
 - www.ohio.edu
 - youtube.com